Prince William Kate Middleton: No Truth To Affair, William Controversy A Fact?

-Kate Middleton and Prince William are always the subjects of headlines due to their ongoing appearances as royals and efforts with various charity organizations.
-More so than not, Middleton makes news for her incredible fashion sense that has the masses envious as well as for her seemingly perfect parenting skills.
+Kate Middleton and Prince William are always the subject of headlines due to their ongoing appearances as royals and efforts with various charity organizations.
+More so than not Middleton makes news for her incredible fashion sense that has the masses envious, as well as for her seemingly perfect parenting skills.
 It is rare that the headlines reveal an alleged scandal, however.

 Recently, the Duke and Duchess of Cambridge have become the subject of headlines claiming that Prince William jetted off on a ski holiday with his friends to Switzerland while Kate stayed home with their little ones, Prince George and Princess Charlotte.